Swing Away Golf: Development

 In 1999, many third-party developers, including T&E Soft, joined Sony.
-Not only that but Sony showed how another winning characteristic that helped to launch it to the top of the console heap.
+Not only that but according to IGN, Sony "showed how another winning characteristic that helped to launch it to the top of the console heap".
 On February 8, 2000, T&E Soft announced a release postponement for the game.
 The game was announced as a PlayStation 2 launch title in Japan, and was scheduled for release on March 23, 2000, priced at 5,800 yen (around $54 US).
 The game was later shown at the PlayStation Festival in 2000.
 Before the game was released in Japan, Sony released the demo of the game via a shady source.

 On May 26, 2000, Electronic Arts picked up the publishing rights to the title.

 On October 12, 2000, Electronic Arts promoted to advertise the game in the United States.
-The ad covered the span of two pages ad the left three/fourths of the spread pictures two golfers doing their business at a set of urinals with their golf bags on their backs.
-The smaller guy on the left has a large golf bag with a variety of clubs in it, while the bigger gentleman on the right has a very tiny bag with just a couple of clubs in it.
-The text on the upper left hand corner of the layout simply says, "Whoever has the most toys wins."
+The ad covered a two-page span, where the left three-fourths of the spread shows two golfers at urinals holding golf bags on their backs.
+The golfer on the left is smaller but has a larger golf bag holding a variety of clubs, while the larger golfer on the right has a tiny bag with only a couple of clubs.
+The text written in the upper left hand corner of this layout says, "Whoever has the most toys wins."
 The game was released in the United States on October 26, 2000, the same date as the launch of the PlayStation 2.